Pierre et Jérôme Coursodon - Saint-Joseph Silice rouge 2023

 Palate

-Well-structured with a beautifully balanced body, the wine’s soft, refined tannins are complemented by a clean, long finish; it will need a few years to reach its full potential
+With a beautifully balanced structure, the wine’s soft, refined tannins are complemented by a clean, long finish; it will need a few years to reach its full potential

 Serve